ViniCatureba/Proxy/README.md

 # Proxy
 Whether you're looking to improve performance through caching, access geo-restricted content, bypass network restrictions, or maintain anonymity while browsing, Proxy has you covered.

-I started creatin an VM on Azure that would be my ubunto server.
+I started creating an VM on Azure that would be my ubunto server.
 These were the settings

 ![image](https://github.com/ViniCatureba/Proxy/assets/85119844/9312c05e-5db4-4359-8aa6-65c8640e0ff5)